cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ### Listing Cloudant Query indexes

-You can list all the indexes in a database using the GET endpoint.
+You can list all the indexes in a database by using the GET endpoint.

 ```
     GET /rolodex/_index